Grilled Halibut Recipe with Basil Vinaigrette

 Historical Notes for this Recipe:

-This recipe was first posted in 2006, in the very early days of my blog!
+Grilled Halibut with Basil Vinaigrette was first posted in 2006, in the very early days of my blog!
 I’ve been making it ever since, and in 2013 the post was updated with better photos.
-It was last updated in 2021.
+It was last updated with more information in 2023.

 25 Comments on “Grilled Halibut Recipe with Basil Vinaigrette”